Zermatt: Skiing in Zermatt

 Zermatt is known throughout the world for its skiing, especially Triftji for its moguls.
 The high altitude results in consistent skiing continuously throughout the summer.

 Skiing in Zermatt is split up into four areas: Sunnegga, Gornergrat, Klein Matterhorn and Schwarzsee.
 There is also a connection to Cervinia and Valtournenche in Italy through the Plateau Rosa glacier.

 In 2008, Zermatt hosted an "Infinity Downhill Race".
 The race took place on 13 and 14 December and comprised a course descending from the Matterhorn Glacier Paradise (3,800 m) and finished in Zermatt itself (1,600 m).
 The course was 20 km long and featured a 2200 m descent.

+In August 2026, Zermatt temporarily suspended summer skiing because of persistently high temperatures, a lack of nighttime cooling, thunderstorms and deteriorating glacier conditions.
+The suspension was only the second such summer closure in recent years, after 2022.

 Sunnegga

 The Sunnegga Paradise is accessed via the SunneggaExpress funicular railway, followed by a gondola to Blauherd and finally a cable car onwards to the Rothorn (3,103 m) above.
 The topography of the mountain and the valley tends to keep the Rothorn clear and sunny, even when Zermatt is submerged in cloud.

 From Blauherd there is a gondola down to Gant, and from there a connecting cablecar goes to Hohtälli.
 This cable car and the newer 4-seat chairlift Sunnegga-Findeln-Breitboden provide connections between Sunnegga and Gornergrat.
 With few steep slopes, this mountain is often used to train younger skiers.